 The Surgical Technology Program at City College is a comprehensive entry level program designed to prepare the student for a rewarding career that is academically challenging and professionally rewarding.
-Students will take a variety of didactic and clinical courses with a focus on the Patient Simulation Center that will provide "real life" scenarios of a demanding clinical environment.
+Students will take a variety of lecture, lab and clinical courses with a focus on the Patient Simulation Center that will provide "real life" scenarios of a demanding clinical environment.
 The integration of lecture, simulation and clinical will help the student transition from the academic/clinical environment to the profession upon graduation.
-Students will be required to complete 750 hours of clinical training in the hospital setting.
-The curriculum is comprised of one hundred and three (103) credits over eight (8) quarters.
+Students will be required to complete 720 hours of clinical training in the hospital setting.
+The curriculum is comprised of ninety (90) credits over six quarters.

-Program schedule based on full-time enrollment: 80 weeks; 680 lecture, 200 lab and 750 extern contact hours.
+Program schedule based on full-time enrollment: 60 weeks; 568 lecture, 200 lab and 720 extern contact hours.